Beginner’s Guide to Domains, Hosting, and DNS

 Can I change my domain later?

-Yes, you can, but you’ll need to set up redirects and update your SEO and branding to maintain traffic and rankings.
+Yes, but you’ll need to set up redirects to maintain SEO and rankings.

 How long does it take for a new domain to work?